My Year In Tea + Goals for 2019

 -It has been a few years since I attended World Tea Expo.
 I’m trying my hardest to make it to Las Vegas this year as well as the Toronto Tea Festival.
 I’m also hoping to make it to at least one tea farm.
 That will most likely be one in the U.S. but it’s a start!

--I invested in a brand new DSLR camera which means better tea pictures for the blog but I also have aspirations to make a lot more videos for my YouTube channel.
+-I invested in a brand new DSLR camera.
+That means better tea pictures for the blog but I also have aspirations to make more videos for YouTube.
 There might even be a new series in the works. 😉

--Blogging more consistently is at the top of my to do list.
-That may mean reevaluating my current schedule and making adjustments where it is needed.
-This past year has really shown me that I need that kind of structure to stay motivated and on top of things.
+-Blogging more consistently is at the top of my to-do list.
+I’ll be reevaluating my current schedule and making adjustments when needed.
+This year has shown me that I need that kind of structure to stay motivated and on top of things.

--I feel that my knowledge of Korean teas and tea culture is lacking so I am making that a focus in the coming year.
-I’ve already ordered several books to get me started.
+-My knowledge of Korean teas and tea culture is lacking so I am making that a focus in the coming year.

 -My tea life has always tended to be a bit separate from other parts of my life.
 I’d like to change that by making it a point to share tea with friends and family.